yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/openshift.md

 You should have 18 vCPU and 32 GB of memory available for testing Yugabyte Platform.
 This can be three or more nodes equivalent to Google Platform's n1-standard-8 (8 vCPU, 30 GB memory).

-For more information on provisioning clusters, see the following:
+For more information and examples on provisioning OpenShift clusters on GCP, see the following:

 - [Configuring a GCP project](https://docs.openshift.com/container-platform/4.6/installing/installing_gcp/installing-gcp-account.html)
 - [Installing a cluster quickly on GCP](https://docs.openshift.com/container-platform/4.6/installing/installing_gcp/installing-gcp-default.html#prerequisites)